ArcShahi/ArcShahi/README.md

-I'm Exploring things currently.
+I'm exploring things currently.
 Learning what fascinates me...

-Interested in Game Development , Graphics Programming , High-Performance Computing
+Interested in Game Development , Graphics Programming.
+I'm fascinated by how things work after stripping down the abstractions.
+I learn and apply anything that pushes my curiosity to a certain threshold.